Ride operator at Florida county fair becomes stuck in metal platform, suffers injuries - NewsBreak

 The employee reportedly became stuck while attempting to “recover some property” for one of the patrons on the ride at the Clay County Fair, according to Chief Jeff Johnson of the Clay County Sheriff’s Office.

 “Long story short, the operator was trying to do a good deed.
-And he had bad timing,” Chief Johnson said at a press conference on Saturday.Target’s car seat trade-in returns: How to get your free coupon
+And he had bad timing,” Chief Johnson said at a press conference on Saturday.Twitter confirms an edit button is in the works

 Footage of the victim trapped under the plate — with only half of his upper body visible above the ride platform — was shared to Facebook by a guest at the fair.
 The victim could also be heard calling out in pain while several people attempted to get help.